-In 2014, as part of our commitment to advance the integration of sustainability considerations into our business operations, Julius Baer became a signatory of the UN supported Principles for Responsible Investment (PRI)1 and joined the Swiss Sustainable Finance Association.
+On 22 September 2019, Bank Julius Baer & Co.
+Ltd. formally signed the United Nations (UN) Principles for Responsible Banking on the occasion of the UN General Assembly in New York.
+This is a further strengthens our commitment to advance the integration of sustainability considerations into our business operations.
+In 2014, Julius Baer already became a signatory of the UN supported Principles for Responsible Investment (PRI)1 and joined the Swiss Sustainable Finance Association.

 As a signatory, we are committed to following the PRI principles by incorporating ESG metrics into our investment decision-making process and ownership practices and to publish our activities in the annual reporting framework.
 In March 2016, we submitted our first PRI annual report, which is a review of the responsible investment activities of 2015.
 This report has been publicly available on the PRI website since June 2016.

 Prohibited war material producer exclusion

 In line with international conventions, Julius Baer recognises the manufacturing of prohibited war material2 as a violation of the fundamental humanitarian principles.
 This issue is therefore being addressed in a group-wide policy and with a blacklist of prohibited war material producers with associated comprehensive monitoring processes across all business units.